Dr Lucy Ford

 Role

-Lucy Ford is Senior Lecturer in International Relations, having joined Brookes in 2002.
-She received her MA and DPhil in International Relations from Sussex University, having gained a first degree in Politics and International Relations at the University of Kent at Canterbury.
-Before coming to Oxford Brookes she worked as researcher and parliamentary assistant to Caroline Lucas, former Green Member of the European Parliament in Brussels and now first Green UK MP.
-At Brookes she was instrumental in setting up the then new subject of International Relations at undergraduate and postgraduate level.
-She was director of the MA in 2004-2005 and acted as subject coordinator for International Relations (RL) and International Relations and Politics (RX) from 2009-2017.
+Lucy Ford joined Brookes in 2002.
+She is part-time Senior Lecturer in International Relations.
+Lucy has a first degree in Politics and International Relations at the University of Kent at Canterbury and an MA and DPhil in International Relations from Sussex University.
+Prior to Brookes she worked as researcher and parliamentary assistant in the European Parliament in Brussels.
+Lucy helped set up the subject of International Relations at undergraduate and postgraduate level and acted as director of the MA in 2004-2005 and subject coordinator for International Relations from 2009-2017.
 Her research interests in global political ecology transcend the discipline International Relations to include political economy, political thought, geography, anthropology, sociology and psychology.

 Teaching and supervision